Accessing WiFi Calling on your device

 We know that sometimes when you’re at home or work, walls or nearby buildings can interfere with your mobile coverage.
 To boost your indoor coverage, we’re progressively rolling out WiFi Calling.
 With WiFi Calling, you can now make and receive calls, MMS, and SMS from your compatible smartphone over an accessible WiFi network if you have a phone plan or prepaid service with us.

-We’re progressively rolling out WiFi Calling to all TPG mobile customers with compatible devices.
+We’re progressively rolling out WiFi Calling to all Internode mobile customers with compatible devices.

 If you are an eligible customer and want to use WiFi Calling, you must: